skyworkz/website/content/blog/running-self-hosted-agents-in-azure-devops-using-an-azure-ad-access-token.md

 id: blog
 title: Running Self Hosted Agents in Azure Devops using an Azure AD Access Token
 description: Running Self Hosted Agents used to only be possible using Personal Access Tokens, which are a chore to rotate, bound to a single person and often way overprovisioned, making them a security risk.
 Is there a better way?
 Let's find out.
+summary: Have you always wanted to get away from Personal Access Tokens in Azure DevOps?
+In this article, we're going to take a look at how we can use Azure AD Access Tokens to run a Self Hosted Agent Pool in Azure DevOps and walk through the entire process step by step.
+Then, we're going to throw all that work away and automate it using Terraform so we never have to do that by hand again.
 author: Lee Beenen
 tags:
   - Azure Devops